MaterializeInc/materialize/doc/user/content/sql/explain.md

 `EXPLAIN TIMESTAMP` displays the timestamps used for a `SELECT` statement, view, or materialized view -- valuable information to acknowledge query delays.

-The explanation divides in two parts:
+The explanation is divided in two parts:

 1. Determinations for a timestamp
 2. Sources frontiers